finneganhu/sre-take-home-challenge/modules/iam-role/README.md

 You need to set the option input to `true` in order to create the corresponding resource.

-The following input is required when using this module:
+The module doesn't require any input parameters, but please provide the following values accordingly:

+- `name`: If you are creating a new IAM role.
-- `name`: The name of the role.
+- `policy_arn`: If you are attaching IAM policies to the role.